Company Details

 Containment Measures in Most Recent Incident: The containment measures taken in the most recent incident was Immediate action to mitigate the breach.

-Most Sensitive Data Compromised: The most sensitive data compromised in a breach were billing zip codes, driver’s license numbers, delivery addresses, email addresses, Driver's license numbers, non-driver Identification Card Number, payment card information, names and other types of personal identifiers.
+Most Sensitive Data Compromised: The most sensitive data compromised in a breach were driver’s license numbers, email addresses, billing zip codes, non-driver Identification Card Number, delivery addresses, other types of personal identifiers, names, Driver's license numbers and payment card information.

 Number of Records Exposed in Most Significant Breach: The number of records exposed in the most significant breach was 206.0.

-Most Recent Source: The most recent source of information about an incident are Maine Office of the Attorney General, California Office of the Attorney General and Washington State Office of the Attorney General.
+Most Recent Source: The most recent source of information about an incident are Washington State Office of the Attorney General and Maine Office of the Attorney General.

 Current Status of Most Recent Investigation: The current status of the most recent investigation is Investigation completed.